How to use navigation menus in Wordpress

 Clicking the arrow will expand the menu item and allow you to change the link text.

 In addition to the menu locations set by your theme, you can also add navigation menus to your sidebar!

 Here's how to do it: create a new menu, add your pages/categories, and do not assign a menu location to it.
 Click Save Menu.
-Then go to Appearance > Widgets and drag a Custom Menu widget into your Primary Sidebar area or other widget area.
+Then go to Appearance > Widgets and drag a Navigation Menu widget into your Primary Sidebar or other widget area.
 Under Select Menu, choose the menu you just created.
 Save.